-- -QRM for new GMP facilities, renovations and /or major upgrade to existing facilities starts at the planning phase.
+-QRM for new GMP facilities, renovations and /or major upgrade to existing facilities starts at the planning phase.
 Based on the specific intended use of the areas and the defined critical process parameters by process step.
-These parameters shall include environmental requirements to be considered in the facility design as well as microbial control requirements as required by the he finished product. - -During Design phase QRM tools should be used to identify modification (increase or decrease) of the requirements.
-Specific risks to be considered in this QRM exercise include: - a) Particulate contamination - b) Cross-contamination - c) Microbial contamination - d) Product mix ups - e) Environmental conditions - The results of the QRM exercise should be applied to develop and justify the facility design in relation with following: - a) Required controls to maintain and monitor appropriate environmental process parameters - b) Prevention of product microbial contamination, particulate contamination and cross-contamination - c) Adequate flow of personnel, material and product - d) Gowning/Degowning locations and requirements - e) room design and surface finishing
+These parameters shall include environmental requirements to be considered in the facility design as well as microbial control requirements as required by the he finished product.

+-During Design phase QRM tools should be used to identify modification (increase or decrease) of the requirements.
+Specific risks to be considered in this QRM exercise include: a) Particulate contamination b) Cross-contamination c) Microbial contamination d) Product mix ups e) Environmental conditions a) Required controls to maintain and monitor appropriate environmental process parameters b) Prevention of product microbial contamination, particulate contamination and cross-contamination c) Adequate flow of personnel, material and product d) Gowning/Degowning locations and requirements e) room design and surface finishing